 The dry form is less likely to cause permanent severe vision loss than the wet form.
 However, it can still cause blurry vision, blind spots, and occasionally a loss of central vision.

 In some cases, the dry form turns into wet macular degeneration.
 Wet macular degeneration accounts for only 10%-15% of macular degeneration cases, but it’s far more likely to cause severe, irreversible vision loss.
 Also, the symptoms of the wet form appear much more quickly than the dry form.

 Wet macular degeneration results from abnormal blood vessels that leak blood.
 If left untreated, the vessels form scars, eventually causing a permanent loss of central vision.

-If you have dry macular degeneration, your Scarbrough Family Eyecare provider helps you adjust to changes in your vision and make lifestyle changes to preserve your eye health.
+If you have dry macular degeneration, we will help you make lifestyle changes to hopefully help preserve your eye health.
 A diet rich in antioxidants or a regimen of high-dose supplements can help slow vision loss.
 Vision aids, such as magnifiers, reading aids, and bright lighting can help you see better.

-Wet macular degeneration requires urgent attention, and you may be referred to an ophthalmologist.
+Wet macular degeneration requires urgent attention, and you may be referred to a retinal specialist.
 Treatment for the wet form targets abnormal blood vessel growth and includes injectable medication and laser therapy.
-These treatments can help preserve your vision, and in some cases, even reverse vision loss.
+These treatments can help preserve your vision.